Privacy Policy

 If you work with us regularly, we will keep your information for as long as you are involved with us.
 We need to do this to make sure we can contact you and send you information about the activities and events.

 If you have asked to receive any ebriefings or publications from Children in Wales, then we will keep your personal details until you tell us that you no longer wish to receive information.
-Every ebriefing and marketing email contains an ‘unsubscribe’ link and you can unsubscribe or change your preferences at any time by clicking on the link in the email, or by contacting our Information Team directly.
+Every ebriefing and marketing email contains an ‘unsubscribe’ link and you can unsubscribe or change your preferences at any time by clicking on the link in the email, or by contacting our Communications Team directly.

 Photographs – we may use photographs taken at an event to help publicise our work or to promote topics.
 These photographs may be uploaded to external social media platforms, such as Facebook or Twitter where different privacy policies apply.
 Please let us know if you do not wish us to use photographs that include you in this way.